 - Choose whether you want to keep or delete your files and apps.

-In conclusion, Reparing drive.
-This might take more than 1 hour to complete’ startup error can potentially be fixed by any of the solutions we mentioned above.
-However, you might also want to consider clean installation of Windows 10 by checking our guide here.
+The Repairing drive.
+This might take more than 1 hour to complete startup error can potentially be fixed by any of the solutions we mentioned above.

 Also, feel free to share your experience with us and let us know how you were able to tackle the problem using our listed solutions.
-Comment below if you have any question.
+Comment below if you have any questions.